DevShiftTeam/APIShift/ARCHITECTURE_AND_DESIGN.md

   - [Control panel UI](#control-panel-ui)

 # Architecture Overview
 In this section we will give an overview of the definitions, components, connections between them and the data elements of the overall architecture.
-APIShift, through its architecture strives to not be bound to a specific API architecture (e.g. REST), thus making it an abstract API that can be configured to follow any netwrok-based software architecture you want it.
+APIShift, through its architecture strives to not be bound to a specific API architecture (e.g. REST, SOAP), thus making it an abstract API that can be configured to follow any netwrok-based software architecture you want.

-We also want to keep our system as clean as possible from other complex technologies so that anyone can add whatever packages and technologies he wants with only knowing PHP.
+We also want to keep our system as clean as possible from other complex technologies so that anyone can start working with it, and add whatever packages and technologies they want.
 You can use composer to add Symfony packages, Doctrine and more on your own.

+## Architectural Style
+An architectural style, are restrictions that guide how we define architectural elements and relate between them in ways that satisfy the given style.

+Our style, first and foremost, follows the definitions presented in the [Component Classifications](#component-classifications) section.
+Meaning that any component in our architecture will belong to a specific classification defined in that section.

+Each component will be divided in a Core-Model-Controller manner, such that: Each component's functionallity that is visible, and can be triggered by an end-user will be referred by a `Controller` sub-component.
+And any functionallity that is not visible to the end-user will be referred by a `Model` sub-component.
+User-made components may contain only components that are divided into `Controller` & `Model` sub-components. `Core` is basically `Model` components  that define the overall system's workflow and gives user-made `Controllers` & `Models` the basic functionallity needed to integrate with the system's workflow and features.

+This style is not very restrictive in its definitions, as it only divides whatever component given into which part of it define the end-user interface of the API (`Controller`) and the other part as a different components (`Model`/`Core`).
+The style is intended to be scalable to provide the ability to scale the base system into any kind of API by developing your own `Controllers`/`Models`.
+The base components (`Core`) are developed with functionallity to help you maintain a managed flow of procedures, requests and analysis on the overall system.

-## Definitions
+### Definitions
 The system uses the following syntactic terms, which are presented as architectural components.
 The purpose of those definitions is to create a template for passing different type of data elements between components, such that architectually (and practically) components won't need to worry if the data came in from a coded array or database tuple.

  * __Data Entry__: A data entry is any varaible, constant, key or cell in the project.
  * __Data Sources__: Data sources are sources of data entries: arrays, tables, documents, items & relation (an Item and a Relation are components that process data elements of tables and documents under a unified definition to create a single query language that can access both types of data, allowing for integration and fast transitions from [relational](https://en.wikipedia.org/wiki/Relational_database) to [document](https://en.wikipedia.org/wiki/Document-oriented_database) models.
 We will review the Item and Relation components later on).
- * __Procedural Connections__: A path connecting between data entries, sources and other procedural connection outputs with processing elements (e.g. functions) - each procedural connection represents a function operation in run-time when called.
-This defintion is used to create the procedural diagrams defining the authorizations and other processes that can be attached to system flow during run-time using the Task and Process components which will be discussed later in this document.
+ * __Procedural Connections__: A connection between data entries, sources or other procedural connection and processing elements (e.g. functions) - each procedural connection represents a function operation in run-time on the connected data.
+This defintion represents a concept that the APIShift framework uses to run, interpret and create functionallity.
+Later on this concept will be used to turn diagram made using the framework into run-time elements of your system.

 ## Component Classifications
 <div align="center">